infinite0007/SmartArt/README.md

 [64x64 RGB LED Matrix](https://www.adafruit.com/product/4732)
 [Raspberry Pi 3](https://www.adafruit.com/product/3055)
 [Power supply 5V 10A](https://www.adafruit.com/product/658) or at least 5V 4A as the matrix consumes a LOT of power.
-Make sure you dont go over 5V though.
+Make sure you don`t go over 5V though.

 To set up the project's basic configuration simply follow the [Adafruit tutorial](https://learn.adafruit.com/raspberry-pi-led-matrix-display/hardware).
 Some soldering is needed!